gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-1-mcp_intro.md

+## What You'll Learn

+In this lab, you will:

+- Understand the basics of the Model Context Protocol (MCP) and its role in connecting LLMs to external tools and data sources
+- Start and interact with a local MCP server
+- Enable and configure MCP tools for an AI agent
+- Review and extend agent instructions for real-world scenarios
+- Practice asking the agent questions about sales data, products, and inventory

 ## Introduction

-The Model Context Protocol (MCP) is an emerging standard designed to connect Large Language Models (LLMs) with external tools and data sources in a consistent, scalable way.
-MCP acts as a universal interface, allowing LLMs to interact seamlessly with resources like databases, APIs, and time/date services—enabling smarter, more extensible AI applications.
+The Model Context Protocol (MCP) is a standard that connects Large Language Models (LLMs) with external tools and data sources, such as databases and APIs, through a consistent interface.
+This enables smarter, more extensible AI applications.

-In this lab, you’ll use MCP to bridge an LLM with both a PostgreSQL database and a date/time source.
-MCP is rapidly becoming the standard for tool integration across platforms like Agents Service, Copilot, and many other AI ecosystems.
-By adopting MCP, you gain a future-proof, plug-and-play architecture for building powerful, interoperable AI solutions.

 ### Interface options for MCP

-MCP provides a flexible interface for connecting LLMs with external tools and data sources.
-Here are the key options:
+MCP supports two main interfaces for connecting LLMs with tools:

-- **HTTP API**: The most common interface, allowing LLMs to make HTTP requests to external services.
-This is ideal for web-based APIs and services and allows for streaming and batch processing responses from tools.
+- **HTTP API** (used in this lab): For web-based APIs and services.
-- **Stdio**: A simple interface that allows LLMs to communicate with external tools via standard input/output streams.
-This is useful for local scripts and command-line tools.
+- **Stdio**: For local scripts and command-line tools.

-In this lab, you will use the HTTP API interface to connect the LLM with a PostgreSQL database and a date/time service.
-We'll be running the MCP server locally, which will handle the communication between the LLM and the external tools.
-But in production, you would deploy the MCP Server to Azure using Azure Container Apps or Azure Functions, allowing you to secure, scale and manage the service effectively.

 ### Lab Exercise